openSUSE/openSUSE-git/notes-about-git.md

 project where the package lives.

-In each branch we will have maybe different source codes, different spec files and the "meta.xml" will have different "<scmsync>" URLs for the different branches.
+In each branch we will have maybe different source codes, different spec files and the "meta.xml" will have different `<scmsync>` URLs for the different branches.